caedmon5/PatrickODonnell.ca/README.md

-# killbill18
+# Patrick O'Donnell
-a draft site for activism against bill 18
+A draft personal webpage for Patrick O'Donnell